The best way to learn a language online: A step-by-step guide

 It’s important to work smarter, not harder.
 In order to make the most of your learning time, you need to track what proves to be effective.
 Whether this is your second language or your sixth, you should take careful notes each day in order to view patterns and figure out what clicks with this particular language.

-Each day, record information such as: what activities you did that day, for how many hours, during what time of day, what new topics you covered, what old topics you reviewed, your general impressions of the day, what strategies you think you may want to maintain and which strategies you may want to experiment with.
+Each day, record information such as: what activities you did that day, for how many hours, during what time of day, what new topics you covered, use spaced repetition, what old topics you reviewed, your general impressions of the day, what strategies you think you may want to maintain and which strategies you may want to experiment with.
 Over time, you will be able to map a distinct pattern and adjust accordingly.

 And find your learning style!
 This will give you a massive efficiency boost.